Mason, Thomas G.

 Mason’s first postdoctoral position was at the Centre de Recherche Paul Pascal (CNRS) in Bordeaux, France, where he explored the complex structure-flow-composition interplay in emulsification.
 His second postdoctoral position was in chemical and bio-engineering at Johns Hopkins University, where he developed the first particle tracking microrheology experiments and demonstrated these on biopolymer solutions, including ds-DNA.
 As a staff scientist and PI at ExxonMobil Research and Engineering Co., starting in 1997, he led research in light and small angle neutron scattering from asphaltenes in hydrocarbon systems involving heavy oils, resulting in two US patents and an internal commercialization that improved refinery productivity.

 Joining UCLA in 2003 as an assistant professor of chemistry and of physics, he advanced to full professor in both departments in 2009.
-Prof. Mason leads an interdisciplinary research group that addresses important fundamental and applied questions in soft matter, biophysics, drug formulation and delivery, and translational medicine.
-Current topics being studied by Mason’s group are: lithographic pre-assembly and self-assembly of systems of custom-shaped colloidal particles as molecular mimics, fabricating complex nanoemulsions via non-equilibrium routes for therapeutic and diagnostic purposes, modeling and improving passive microrheology, and passivated gel electrophoresis.
-Prof. Mason has over 130 publications in peer-reviewed journals, including Nature, Science, PNAS, PRL, and JACS, and 15 issued US patents, 13 of which are based on research at UCLA.
-He is a fellow and life member of the American Physical Society, a fellow of the American Association for the Advancement of Science, and a recipient of NSF’s Career Award.
+Prof. Mason’s research has focused on important fundamental and applied questions in lithography, soft matter, emulsion science, biophysics, and drug formulation.
+Prof. Mason has 150 publications in peer-reviewed journals, including Nature, Science, PNAS, PRL, and JACS, and 18 issued patents, 15 of which are based on research at UCLA.
+He is a fellow and life member of the American Physical Society, a fellow of the American Association for the Advancement of Science, a fellow of the Society of Rheology, a senior member of the National Academy of Inventors, and a recipient of NSF’s Career Award.

 Honors & Awards